ongr-io/FilterManagerBundle/Resources/doc/manager.rst

 *Managers* are used to specify repository which will be filtered and which *filters* will be available for the given repository.

-*Filters* are a set of rules, by which the documents will be filtered.
+*Filters* is a set of rules, by which the documents will be filtered.

 ~~~~~~~~~~~~~~~~~~~~~~~
 A more complex example: